 Anchor and Correspondent

-Recently tapped as CNNMoney's editor-at-large, Quest pens a global daily newsletter - 'CNNMoney Presents: Quest Means Business' - timed to the open of the Asia markets.
+Additionally, Quest serves as CNNMoney's editor-at-large and files a global daily newsletter - 'CNNMoney Presents: Quest Means Business' - timed to the open of the Asia markets.

 Quest's dynamic and distinctive style has made him a unique figure in the field of business broadcasting.
 He has regularly reported from G20 meetings and attends the World Economic Forum in Davos, Switzerland each year.
 Quest has covered every major stock market and financial crisis since Black Monday in 1987 and has reported from key financial centers globally including Wall Street, London, Sao Paolo, Tokyo and Hong Kong.

-Quest is the author of 'The Vanishing of Flight MH370: The True Story of the Hunt for the Missing Malaysian Plane,' the recently-published book that details his unique perspective on covering MH370 for CNN.
+Quest is the author of 'The Vanishing of Flight MH370: The True Story of the Hunt for the Missing Malaysian Plane,' which details his unique perspective on covering MH370 for CNN.

 He also presents the monthly CNN Business Traveller show, the definitive authority on making the most of doing business on the road - moving from A to B on company time.
 As a business travel specialist, Quest has become a voice of authority on subjects like the launch of the Airbus A380.

 The United Nations World Tourism Organization (UNWTO) awarded Quest the 2013 UNWTO Award for Lifetime Achievement in recognition of his work as a business journalist reporting on the tourism industry.

 On the political front, Quest covered the 2016 U.S. presidential election campaign with his own series, 'American Quest,' in which he travelled across the battleground state of Florida interviewing a diverse range of voters in the weeks leading up to the election.